EthanRepo/pincercolor-connect/README.md

 ![tinkercardimage](https://ethanrepo.github.io/pincercolor-connect/pincercolortinkercad.png)

 When on connect: click "c" on your keyboard to connect the pincercolor.
 If you press nothing it will say failed to connect.

+End of ReadMe

+# Why I made this Website

+I made this webiste, not only to add to the simple project of our toy for engineering, but to improve my programming skills.
+I recently started programming, and I only knew Intermediate HTML and Beginner/Intermediate CSS, as well has no JavaScript.
+With the creation of this website I have started to learn JavaScript, learnt a new form of HTML, and I am finally decent at CSS.